 How much does it cost to get a cat's leg amputated?

 The cost of vet treatment, particularly amputation in cats, varies widely and prices can depend on where you live, your specific vet and your cat’s particular issues.
-Surgery, however, is generally the most expensive type of treatment, costing around £1,500.
-If your cat is injured in a road accident at the weekend or during the night, then you may have to pay an additional cost of around £150 for out-of-hours emergency treatment.
+Surgery, however, is generally an expensive type of treatment, costing around £1,500.
+If your cat is injured in a road accident at the weekend or during the night, then you may have to pay an additional cost for out-of-hours emergency treatment.
+This could be in excess of £150.
 Most cat owners have pet insurance to help them spread the cost of unexpected vet’s bills.

 How long does it take for a cat to recover from amputation?

-While it can vary depending on the age and health of your cat along with the reasons behind the amputation, amputation surgery sites generally heal within two to three weeks.
-However, physical adaptation can take longer and can be further complicated if the cat experiences hallucinosis or phantom limb.
+While it can vary depending on the age and health of your cat, along with the reasons behind the amputation, amputation surgery sites generally heal within two to three weeks.
+However, physical adaptation can take longer and can be further complicated if the cat experiences hallucinosis or phantom limb syndrome.
 The cat may still feel the missing leg, even though it’s gone and still rely on it.
 It may take your cat longer to find alternative ways to perform tasks on three legs.